 For Facebook, you can autobid to keep your campaign going while paying the lowest costs.
-You can also bid manually for a specific amount or until you reach a certain goal.
+You can also bid manually for a specific amount or until you reach a particular goal.
 It’s recommended that you start your bid high and draw it back slowly to maximize your exposure.

 Quality of Your Ad

 Google Adwords determines the quality score using CTR and the quality of your landing page.
 To maximize it, you want to organize tightly themed ad groups and try different ads to get the highest CTR possible.
-You also want to create an effective landing page by following Google’s guidelines and also working on maximizing conversion rates.
+You also want to create an effective landing page by following Google’s guidelines and maximizing conversion rates.

 Other Key Differences